 Bottom line: Don’t rule out self-improvement opportunities for your employees just because you don’t have a big budget.
-With a little creativity, you’ll likely find plenty of cost-effective employee training and development to support your team’s continuing education.
+With a little creativity, you’ll likely find plenty of cost-effective employee training and development to keep your team in growth mode.

-There are tons of companies out there today being extremely generous with working from home, paid time off and flexible hours to help with work-life balance.
-It’s a competitive market and lots of people are beginning to expect more.
+There are tons of companies out there today embracing working from home, paid time off and flexible hours to help with work-life balance.
+It’s a competitive market and lots of people are beginning to expect more flexibility.

-Before asking this question, know what you are able to offer up to them.
+Before asking this question, know what you are able to offer.
 Don’t promise or tease with things you can’t deliver.
 You may be in an organization where there isn’t a lot of flexibility on hours or vacation time (and there may be valid reasons for that).

 If the employee says they would love to have the option to work remotely once a week, don’t give them hope that it’s possible unless it is.

 It’s possible things at your organization move quickly and some people aren’t being utilized to their potential.
-Asking this question could illuminate solutions to problems you’re having while giving an employee more fulfilling responsibilities to take on.
+Asking this question could illuminate solutions to problems you’re having that also give an employee more fulfilling responsibilities.

 For example, maybe you have an employee who’s been there for a decade and is overloaded with a dozen different random tasks they take care of every month – because when they started, they were the only option.